 Housing benefits may take a variety of forms.
 For example, lease costs may be paid directly by an employee and reimbursed by the entity or may be paid by an entity on behalf of an employee.
 An employee may also be provided with accommodation at no cost or at a cost that is subsidised by the entity.
 In all cases, the value of the housing benefit to the employee should be included in the calculation of a person’s total remuneration.

-Note – FBT is to be calculated separately from the value of the benefit/allowance provided to the KMP/senior executive/OHPS, as this is an additional cost to the entity associated with the individual’s remuneration.
+Note – FBT is to be calculated separately from the value of the benefit/allowance provided to the KMP, as this is an additional cost to the company associated with the individual’s remuneration.
 Not every benefit/allowance may be a reportable fringe benefit.

 Please refer to Fringe benefits tax available on the Australian Taxation Office’s (ATO’s) website.